Available Upon Request

 We customize to fit your needs!

 How to provide Trauma-Informed Care (TIC)

-How trauma 101 addresses trauma on an organizational and systemic level, and helps bring organizational culture change by emphasizing, respecting and responding appropriately to the effects of trauma at all levels.
+Address trauma on an organizational and systemic level, and help bring organizational culture change by emphasizing, respecting and responding appropriately to the effects of trauma at all levels.

-Learn how to paradigm shifts in your perspective
+Learn how to paradigm shift in our perspectives

 Learn to promote environments of healing and recovery

-Learn five guiding principals of trauma informed care
+Learn six guiding principals of trauma informed care

 Understand what it means to be trustworthy